 Our Ofsted Report & Independent Review

-Ofsted have rated our school “Good” in the areas of: Behaviours and Attitudes; Personal Development; Leadership and Management; Early Years provision.
-The inspectors have recognised our nurturing approach and the strong sense of community and there is much in the report to celebrate: “Staff have high expectations of pupils’ behaviour.
+Ofsted rated our school “Good” in the areas of: Behaviours and Attitudes; Personal Development; Leadership and Management; Early Years provision.
+The inspectors recognised our nurturing approach and there is much in the report to celebrate: “Staff have high expectations of pupils’ behaviour.
 Lessons are fun and interesting.
-Pupils work with enthusiasm and are keen to contribute their ideas.
-Incidents of poor behaviour are rare.”
-Safeguarding is rated as Effective: “Pupils are polite, cheerful and kind to each other.
+Pupils work with enthusiasm and are keen to contribute their ideas.”
+Safeguarding was rated as Effective: “Pupils are polite, cheerful and kind to each other.
 They feel safe and well looked after by adults.”

-The inspection team took a ‘Deep Dive’ into our teaching of History and Computing in order to test out whether our curriculum is well-planned and sequenced.
-Inspectors felt that our History curriculum intent was not planned in the detail that they would have expected; the “Quality of Education” area of the Ofsted inspection was therefore rated as “Requires Improvement” and this area dictates the overall result of the inspection.
-The report does draw out that: “Leaders want the best for all pupils and know what improvements are needed to the curriculum to help pupils to flourish and succeed.”
+The inspection team took a ‘Deep Dive’ into our teaching of History and Computing in order to test out whether our curriculum was well-planned and sequenced.
+Inspectors felt that our History curriculum was not planned in the detail that they would have expected; the “Quality of Education” area of the Ofsted inspection was therefore rated as “Requires Improvement” and this dictated the overall result of the inspection.

 If you would prefer a printed copy of our Ofsted report or other information contained on our website please contact the school office.